 Picture of New York

-British Petroleum (PB)
+BP - British Petroleum

 It’s history dates back to 1901 and started out known as the Anglo-Persian Oil Company.
-Striking oil in May 1908 in the Middle East was said to be the first commercial discovery.
+Striking oil in May 1908 in the Middle East that was said to be the first commercial discovery.

-Some today say it is an old fashioned oil and gas business but like many other oil majors, BP has started a major transformation in the way it produces and sells energy.
+Today some say it is an old fashioned oil and gas business but like many other oil majors, BP has started a major transformation in the way it produces and sells energy.

 There are other well known brands like: Aral in Germany, AM/PM Brands in America, as well as it’s Amaco brand in the rest of the USA and other parts of the world.